A brief write-up of Moments of Truth: A Photographer’s Experience at Kent State, 1970. (Kent State University Press: 2019 ($34.95).

 It is not clear whether Grace still subscribes to that view, but his heart and mind still belong with sixties militants.
 His book is mostly an academic history of the Students for a Democratic Society (SDS) and antiwar protest at Kent and throughout the United States, followed by a detailed recounting of the events of 1970, which culminated with the four unnecessary deaths on May 4, 1970.
 Grace devotes a good 200 pages to this pre-1970 history, but never adequately explains why he joined the SDS.
 Nor does he try to connect the dots between the behavior of former SDSers (which, as a group, had been officially banned from campus) and the May 2 destruction of the university's ROTC building and the killings on May 4.

 In fact, Grace removes himself from the equation so completely that you forget he was an active participant in the protests.
-The Justice Department concluded that he was among the group that waved flags and encouraged people to throw rocks at the Ohio National Guardsmen.
-He also was close friends with Thomas "Aquinas" Miller, who was involved in the arson.
-Both Grace and Miller were indicted by a state grand jury for rioting.
-In the book, Grace portrays himself as merely an innocent bystander to all these events--a claim that struck me as disingenuous.
-As knowledgeable as Grace is about the events of May of 1970, he seems to be holding back on everything he knows.
+The Justice Department concluded that Grace, as well as Canfora, waved a flag and encouraged people to throw rocks at the Guardsmen.
+Grace was also close friends with Thomas "Aquinas" Miller who was involved in the arson of the ROTC building.
+Grace does not acknowledge what his friend did, and his portrayal of himself as an innocent bystander in all these events struck me as being disingenuous.
+As knowledgeable as Grace is about the events of May 4, he seems to holding back on everything he knows.
 His Kent State is definitely not a tell-all book.
-One is tempted to call it closer to what the Nixon administration used to call "a limited, modified hang-out."
+One is tempted to call it closer to what the Nixon administration used to call (during the Watergate cover-up) "a limited, modified hang-out."

 The second book, the bizarrely titled Above the Shots: An Oral History of the Kent State Shootings, was co-written by Craig S. Simpson, a former archivist at Kent, and Gregory S. Wilson, a history professor at the nearby University of Akron.
 Although the title makes it sound like these scholars were in an invisible blimp watching the action below, Simpson explains in his introduction what he really meant: "We, as authors and historians, have sought to stay above the din and present a multitude of perspectives, respecting (if not always agreeing with) the views of the narrators."